The Clear Edge

 Revenue impact prevented: $18K monthly churn risk eliminated.

-Caught in month 1 because of a systematic scan.
-Would’ve continued indefinitely without checking.
+Caught in month 1 because of a systematic scan; without it, the problem would have continued indefinitely.

 Move 2: Month 2 — Track Compliance + Catch Silent Drift